juanmbrunodev/Spark_Dataframe_Example/README.md

 This project uses the maven run plugin behind the scenes, and comes with all the maven dependencies needed to run the Spark application in standalone (isolated) manner (No Spark local installation is needed)

+Running the following mvn command should execute the application

 *mvn clean install exec:exec*